avrae/avrae/docs/automation_ref.rst

     .. attribute:: errorBehaviour

-        How to behave if the condition raises an error:
+        *optional* - How to behave if the condition raises an error:

         - ``"true"``: Run the ``onTrue`` effects.
         - ``"false"``: Run the ``onFalse`` effects. (*default*)